IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for *progressive realisation* of these rights.
 > The  concept  of  progressive  realization  constitutes  a  recognition  of  the fact  that  full  realization  of  all  economic,  social  and  cultural  rights  will  generally  not be  able  to  be  achieved  in  a  short  period  of  time. ...
 Nevertheless, the fact that realization over time, or in other words progressively, is foreseen under the Covenant should not be misinterpreted as depriving the obligation of all meaningful content.
 It is on the one hand a necessary flexibility device, reflecting the realities of the real world and the difficulties involved for any country in ensuring full realization of economic, social and cultural rights.
 On the other hand, the phrase must be read in the light of the overall objective, indeed the raison d’être, of the Covenant which is to establish clear obligations for States parties in respect of the full realization of the rights in question.
 It thus imposes **an obligation to move as expeditiously and effectively as possible towards that goal**.[^18]

 Progressive realisation does not mean a State can put off its human rights obligations to men and boys.

-> ...
-In particular, while the Covenant provides for progressive realization and acknowledges the constraints due to the limits of available resources, it also imposes various obligations which are of immediate effect.
-Of these, two are of particular importance in understanding the precise nature of States parties obligations.
-One of these, which is dealt with in a separate general comment, and which is to be considered by the Committee at its sixth session, is the “undertaking to guarantee” that relevant rights “will be exercised without discrimination...”. [^19]

-However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of their Covenant's rights.
+Indeed, ICECSR places two immediate obligations on States.
+One is  the “undertaking to guarantee” that relevant rights “will be exercised without discrimination”  agisnt men adn bo.[^19] The other is to take

 > ...
 Thus while the full realization of the relevant rights may be achieved progressively, steps towards that goal must be taken within a reasonably short time after the Covenant’s entry into force for the States concerned.
 Such steps should be deliberate, concrete and targeted as clearly as possible towards meeting the obligations recognized in the Covenant.[^121]

 ### Specific obligations